idebtor/nowic/01GettingStarted.md

     ```
     Atom hello.cpp
     ```
-  - Build an execuable.
+  - Build an executable.
+The output name depends on your OS: hello.exe, a.exe for windows; hello.out, a.out for linux
     ```
     g++ hello.cpp -o hello
+    g++ hello.cpp
     ```
-  - Run the execuable.
+  - Run the executable.
     ```
+    ./hello
+    ./a
     hello
+    a
     ```

 ## Write `Hello World!` program